-Plymouth, Massachusetts is a wonderful waterfront city, well-known for its’ many historical, cultural, and entertainment offerings.
-The picturesque New England waterfront city is one of the most visited East coast cities, primarily famous for being home to Pilgrim Memorial State Park, one of the most visited national parks in the US, and home to Plymouth Rock and the Mayflower II replica.
-In addition, many other historical landmarks such as Burial Hill and the National Monument to Our Forefathers can be found here.
+Plymouth, Massachusetts is a wonderful historic coastal city, well-known for its’ many historical, cultural, and entertainment offerings.
+The picturesque New England waterfront city is one of the most visited East coast cities.
+Plymouth is most notably famous for being home to Pilgrim Memorial State Park, one of the most visited national parks in the US.
+Also, it is home to Plymouth Rock and the Mayflower II replica.
+In addition, many other historical landmarks such as Burial Hill and the National Monument to Our Forefathers can be explored.

 Aside from many historical sights, Plymouth offers a vibrant downtown and waterfront district, filled with interesting shops, scenic dining choices, and great tourist attractions.
 When planning your trip to Plymouth, be sure to take into account all the wonderfully diverse attractions found within the city.

 Below is a sample 3 day itinerary for your Plymouth vacation.
-I have tried to incorporate several historical, natural, and fun attractions into the schedule.
+I have tried to incorporate a mix of historical, natural, and fun attractions into the schedule.
 Of course, there are many more wonderful attractions to enjoy in this great town.
 Feel free to add some suggestions of your own in the comments below.

 4:00pm – Check into your Plymouth hotel.
 You will find an assortment of options in town, including: cozy bed and breakfasts, historic inns, and standard chains.
 To get the most out of your visit, including convenient access to most attractions, consider booking a stay with the John Carver Inn.
 The inn is conveniently located within walking distance to most great attractions and home to many great amenities, including: an indoor pool, on-site restaurants, and a full service spa.

-6:00pm – Enjoy an excellent, authentic Italian dinner at Mamma Mia’s, a fantastic local chain with several locations throughout the Southeast Massachusetts region.
-The Plymouth location offers the best setting: an outdoor patio with spectacular views of the waterfront (if your visit happens to fall during the nice season, be sure to ask to sit outside).
+6:00pm – Enjoy an excellent, authentic Italian dinner at Mamma Mia’s, a fantastic local Italian chain with several locations throughout the Southeast Massachusetts region.
+The Plymouth location offers the best setting: an outdoor patio with spectacular views of the waterfront (if your visit happens to fall during the spring or summer months, definitely sit outside).

 Aside from the views, the food is always excellent.
 Plenty of traditional favorites and Mamma Mia’s specialties are found on the menu (and gluten-free choices too!).
 This cozy, local Italian restaurant is one of my favorites in Massachusetts.
 Check out the size of this enormous brownie/sundae.
 This may be the biggest dessert I have ever seen!

-8:00am – Take a historic haunted ghost tour with Plymouth Night Tour.
+8:00pm – Take a historic haunted ghost tour with Plymouth Night Tour.
 A fun time for history buffs, those interested in the paranormal, and anyone looking for something fun to do during the Halloween season.
-Don’t worry if your visit doesn’t fall during October: the tours run year round!
+Don’t worry if your visit doesn’t fall during October: the tours run year-round!
 If you have ever wanted to try out real ghost hunting equipment, here’s your chance!

 Be ready for a fun-filled night listening to ghost stories, using EMF meters, and exploring Plymouth’s oldest and most haunted sites.
 During this tour, you will have the opportunity to test out your ghost hunting equipment at old sites like Burial Hill Cemetery, believed to be one of the most haunted places in the US.
 Note: You will want to meet up for the tour about a half hour in advance.